 Planning ahead is essential to managing debt.
 If you plan to borrow each year you are in school, estimate the total amount you will borrow.
 Then use a sample loan repayment calculator (like the one found here) to determine how much you will have to pay each month.
 Keeping your debt load to a minimum will make it more likely that you will have success in repayment.
 For tools to assess possible wages for certain jobs, visit the Bureau of Labor Statistics Resources for Students and Teachers page.

 Not quite.
 We may still need additional documentation from you.
 If so, the Financial Aid Office will send an email to your Antioch University email address requesting the necessary documents.
 This is why it is so important for you to keep checking your Antioch University email account (if you are a new student without an Antioch email address, we will use your own email address until you are enrolled).
 Please respond to any requests right away to avoid any delays in the processing of your financial aid.

 Yes!
 Many students mistakenly think they don’t qualify for financial aid and prevent themselves from receiving any by simply failing to apply for it.
 In addition, there are a few sources of aid (i.e., Federal Unsubsidized Direct Stafford loans and Federal PLUS loans) that are available regardless of financial need.
 It’s free to apply for Federal Student Aid (FAFSA).
 Go to www.fafsa.ed.gov.
-You will need a PIN which you can apply for at www.pin.ed.gov.
+You will need an FSA ID which you can apply for at https://fsaid.ed.gov/npas/index.htm.

 Yes.
 You must report the scholarship to the Financial Aid Office.